-Note: Some drugs, nutritional supplements, and supplies are not covered (see pages 123-124); we may also exclude certain U.S. FDA-approved drugs when multiple generic equivalents/alternative medications are available.
+Some drugs, nutritional supplements, and supplies are not covered (see page 102); we may also exclude certain U.S. FDA-approved drugs when multiple generic equivalents/alternative medications are available.
 If you purchase a drug, nutritional supplement, or supply that is not covered or a drug specifically excluded from coverage on the formulary, you will be responsible for the full cost of the item.

-Note: Before filling your prescription, please check the preferred/non-preferred status of the drug.
-Other than changes resulting from new drugs or safety issues, the preferred drug list is updated periodically during the year.
+- Before filling your prescription, please check the FEP Blue Focus Formulary drug list and tier assignment of the drug.
+Other than changes resulting from new drugs or safety issues, the preferred drug list is updated periodically during the year and not considered a benefit change.

-Note: Member cost-share for prescription drugs is determined by the tier to which a drug has been assigned.
+- Member cost-share for prescription drugs is determined by the tier to which a drug has been assigned.
 To determine the tier assignments for formulary drugs, we work with our Pharmacy and Medical Policy Committee, a group of physicians and pharmacists who are not employees or agents of, nor have financial interest in, the Blue Cross and Blue Shield Service Benefit Plan.
-The Committee meets quarterly to review new and existing drugs to assist us in our assessment of these drugs for safety and efficacy.
+The Committee meets quarterly to review new and existing drugs to assist us in our assessment.
 Drugs determined to be of equal therapeutic value and similar safety and efficacy are then evaluated on the basis of cost.
 The Committee's recommendations, together with our evaluation of the relative cost of the drugs, determine the placement of formulary drugs on a specific tier.
-Using lower cost preferred drugs will provide you with a high-quality, cost-effective prescription drug benefit.
+Using lower cost preferred generic drugs will provide you with a high quality, cost-effective prescription drug benefit.